 - 1. Retrain any foodservice employee found not following the procedures in this SOP. - 2.
 Replace improperly handled plates, cups, or utensils. - 3.
 Discard ready-to-eat food that has been touched with bare hands. - 4.
-Follow the corrective actions identified in the Washing Hands; Using Suitable Utensils When Handling Ready-To-Eat Foods; Date Marking Ready-to-Eat, Potentially Hazardous Foods; Cooling Potentially Hazardous Foods; and Holding Hot and Cold Potentially Hazardous Foods SOPs.
+Follow the corrective actions identified in the Washing Hands; Using Suitable Utensils When Handling Ready-To-Eat Foods; Date Marking Ready-to-Eat, Potentially Hazardous Foods; Cooling Potentially Hazardous Foods; and Holding Hot and Cold Potentially Hazardous Foods SOPs direction changed Potentially Hazardous Foods (PHF) is now Time/Temperature Control for Safety Food (TCS).